Panelista-Output/panelista-articles/content/en/wayke-and-panelista.md

 +++
 authors = ["Anders Palm"]
 date = 2020-04-01T22:00:00Z
-excerpt = "We sent our first video question to 31 panelists.
+excerpt = "Several new insights in just 72 hours!
+We sent our first video question to 31 panelists.
 We asked them; \"What is important to you when buying a car online?\".
 In just 72 hours we had 18 answers and several new insights!" hero = "/images/Wayke hero image-2020-03-19.jpg" hero_image_body = "We sent our first video question to 31 panelists.
 We asked them; \"What is important to you when buying a car online?\".
 In just 72 hours we had 18 answers and several new insights!" hero_image_title = "Several new insights in just 72 hours!"